chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 So in this example we have an imaginary dex, and this dex just has one function, swap.
 It takes the input token, and the output token, and the input amount.
 And then it sends you the output amount and returns the output amount.
-Because this function returns the amount the user received, we're able to use staticCallc here to get this before executing the transaction.
+Because this function returns the amount the user received, we're able to use staticCall here to get this before executing the transaction.

 But what if the solidity developer wasn't as helpful, and didn't include a return here?
 How could we simulate this?